TeoMahnic/mlek-cmsis-pack-examples/README.md

 ### Working with Virtual Streaming Interface

 The object detection example supports the Virtual Streaming Interface (VSI) feature found in the FVPs for Arm Corstone-300, Corstone-310, Corstone-315 and Corstone-320.
-To build the example with VSI support, switch the build type to `VSI-enabled`.
 This allows the locally installed FVP application to read images in from a camera connected to your host machine and stream these over to the application running within the FVP.

 To run the VSI application, append the command line with the v_path argument.
 For example: